albatarnik/imgproxy/README.md

 ## Security Contact

 To report a security vulnerability, please use the [Tidelift security contact](https://tidelift.com/security).
 Tidelift will coordinate the fix and disclosure.

+## This fork to implement text to watermark.